USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 The CoST/EMF installation package includes the latest version of the CMDB.
 The instructions here are provided to guide the upgrade of an existing EMF installation with a new version of the CMDB.

-To install the CMDB in the EMF, first download the latest CMDB CSV file from the EPA website.
+To install the CMDB in the EMF, first download the latest CMDB CSVs file from the EPA website.
 You must login to the EMF Client as Administrator to add to the CMDB to the CoST PostgreSQL database.
-After logging in as administrator select `Control Measures` from the `Manage` drop down menu at the top of the EMF Client window:
+After logging in as administrator select `Control Measures` from the `Manage` drop down menu at the top of the EMF Client window (Figure {@fig:manage_control_measures}):

 <a id=manage_control_measures></a>

 ![EMF Manage Control Measures](images/Manage_ControlMeasures.png){#fig:manage_control_measures}

-Click the `Import` button to see the Import Control Measures screen:
+Click the `Import` button to see the Import Control Measures screen (Figure {@fig:import_control_measures}):

 <a id=import_control_measures></a>

 ![EMF Import Control Measures](images/ImportControlMeasures.png){#fig:import_control_measures}

-Use the `Browse` button to find the CMDB CSV file downloaded from the EPA website.
+Use the `Browse` button to find the CMDB CSV files downloaded from the EPA website.
 Select the file and click `OK`.

 Click `Import` to add the EPA CMDB to the CoST/EMF database.